-Schwab and TD Ameritrade Institutional also make available to us other products and services that benefit us but may not directly benefit you or your account.
+Schwab also makes available to us other products and services that benefit us but may not directly benefit you or your account.
 These products and services assist us in managing and administering our clients' accounts.
 They include investment research, both their own and that of third parties.
 We may use this research to service all or a substantial number of our clients' accounts, including accounts not maintained there.
 In addition to investment research, the custodians also make available software and other technology that: